DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - AWS Database Migration Service does not work with ElasticCache
 - Use AWS DMS - Database Migration Service to load and replicate the dataset between on-premise db and replication instance hosted on AWS
 - The AWS Schema Conversion Tool (AWS SCT) helps convert your existing database schema from one database engine to another.
 You can convert from a relational OLTP schema or any supported data warehouse OLAP schema to Amazon RDS (for example, Amazon Aurora MySQL or Amazon Aurora PostgreSQL, among others).
 This feature can be enabled without having to delete and recreate AWS Org.
+- Use AWS SMS (Server Migration Service) Export to help with on-prem VM cloud migration.

 ### Data Store